-Standard Assurance Process Evidence , ' The Trust should make every effort to ensure that all available information is sought to confirm that the individual is of good character as defined in Schedule 4, Part 2 of the regulations.
+Standard Assurance Process Evidence - The Trust should make every effort to ensure that all available information is sought to confirm that the individual is of good character as defined in Schedule 4, Part 2 of the regulations.
 The fit and proper persons 'test' must be applied before an individual is appointed to a position.
-Recruitment checks in accordance with NHS Employment Check Standards issued by NHS Employers, including: Proof of identity and right to work in the UK Proof of qualifications Professional registration and qualification check Full employment history and at least two detailed reference checks, one of which must be the most recent employer.
-Specifically this includes validating a minimum of three years continuous employment Disclosure and Barring Scheme (DBS) check (where appropriate to the role) Search of registers e.g. disqualified directors, bankruptcy and insolvency Google, news and social media searches References Outcome of other pre-employment checks DBS check certificate where appropriate Register and internet search results List of referees and sources of assurance for Freedom of Information Act (FOIA) purposes N Where the Trust deems the individual suitable despite not meeting the characteristics outlined in Schedule 4, Report and debate at the nominations committee(s) Record that due process was followed for FOIA purposes Name of policy document: Issue No: ent: Fit and Proper Persons Policy 2
+Recruitment checks in accordance with NHS Employment Check Standards issued by NHS • Proof of identity and right to work in the UK • Proof of qualifications • Professional registration and qualification check • Full employment history and at least two detailed reference checks, one of which must be the most recent employer.
+Specifically this includes validating a minimum of three years continuous employment • Occupational health assessment • Disclosure and Barring Scheme (DBS) check (where appropriate to the role) • Search of registers e.g. disqualified directors, bankruptcy and insolvency References Outcome of other pre-employment checks DBS check certificate where appropriate Register and internet search results List of referees and sources of assurance for Freedom of Information Act (FOIA) purposes 6.
+Where the Trust deems the individual suitable despite not meeting the characteristics outlined in Schedule 4, Report and debate at the nominations committee(s) Record that due process was followed for FOIA purposes Name of policy document: ent: Fit and Proper Persons Policy